Convergence Analysis of the Random Bisection Method: Random multisection algorithm

 \end{proof}

-Similarly to the single-cut case, we can deduce by induction the following from the computations of this section. \begin{cor} Assume $r\sim\mathcal{U}(0,1)$.
+As in the single-cut case, the following can be deduced inductively from the above. \begin{cor} Assume $r\sim\mathcal{U}(0,1)$.
 The $(K+1)$-section algorithm obtained by taking a vector of $K$ independent and uniformly distributed cuts in $[0,1]$ at each iteration satisfies

-\end{cor} Hence, assuming that the root $r_0$ is distributed uniformly on $[0,1]$, the stochastic bisection method with $K$ cuts uniformly chosen has a factor of reduction which is approximately twice as bad as the classical bisection method.
+\end{cor} Hence, assuming that the root $r_0$ is distributed uniformly on $[0,1]$, the stochastic bisection method with $K$ cuts uniformly chosen has a reduction factor which is approximately twice as large as the deterministic $(K+1)$-section method.
 Interestingly enough, a random trisection method ($K=2$) with uniform cuts has, on average, the same scaling factor at each step as the deterministic bisection method, assuming the root is uniformly distributed.